tanvi149311/Red-Remover/README.md

 # Red-Remover
 Red Remover Game for mobile using Lua programming language.
 This game idea was taken directly from online and developed for mobile application.
-Contributers: Rakesh Swarankar and Benjamin.
+Contributers: Rakesh Swarankar and Benjamin Barrett.

 All the files should be in same folder.
 Simulation can be done on Corona SDK.